davidbeckonline/davidbeckonline-site/content/post/2023-02_magic-tonie.md

 ### Magic Tonie

-First of all, I want to explain the term 'Magic Tonie', as I am not sure whether it really exists.
+First of all, I want to explain the term 'Magic Tonie', as I am not sure whether it exists.
 It is a literal translation of the German word 'Zaubertonie'.
 The term describes the conversion of figures or other toys into a Tonie for a Tonie Box.
 Technically, such a Tonie is just a holder for an RFID chip.
-So what people do here is to extract the RFID chip from a Tonie figure and put it into another object.
+So what people do to create a Magic Tonie is to extract the RFID chip from a Tonie figure and put it into another object.
 You could describe it as little 'hardware hack'.
-You might want to do this together with your kids - that is what I did.
+You might want to do this together with your kids - this is what I did.

 There are many descriptions on how to create Magic Tonies online.
-Therefore I will not dive into the details of every step.
+Therefore I will not dive into the details.

-### Extract the Chip
+### Extract the chip

 First step is to get the RFID chip out of your Tonie without breaking it.
 This is the most difficult step.
 To soften the plastic, you expose the figure to heat.
 This can either be done in hot water or in the ofen.
 I used a knife to open the figure.
 The chip is located in the head.
-In my first attempt to create a Magic Tonie, I relied on a rather old Tonie figure.
-Extracting the chip from this figure was rather easy.
+In my first attempt to create a Magic Tonie, I relied on an older Tonie figure.
+Extracting the chip from this older figure was much easier than from a newer one.
 The tonies produced over the last couple of years seem to have the chip glued into the figure.
 Not sure why this is necessary.
 In any case, it makes it much harder to remove the chip.
 I ended up peeling the chip out layer by layer.

 ![MagicTonie_Deconstruct.png](/images/2023/2023-02_magic-tonie/MagicTonie_Deconstruct.png)

 To be clear, extracting the chip is a messy step.
 And if you break the chip, this whole project can become quite expensive.
 I did break one of the chips, which means that I did cut into the copper coil.
-Not sure whether it is so hard to remove the chip.
+Not sure why they make it so hard to remove the chip.
 This might be intentional.
 Or it is just part of the manufacturing process.

 Extracting the magnets from the feed of the figure is much easier.
+There are two of them.
+One in each food of the figure.

 After extracting the chip, you should definately test it.
 Ideally, the chip is placed three to four centimeters above the box.
 To test and store the chip, as well as the magnets, we built a prototype with lego.

 ![MagicTonie_prototype.png](/images/2023/2023-02_magic-tonie/MagicTonie_prototype.png)

-### Transform Daruma Doll
+### Transform Daruma doll

 We decided to convert a Japanese [Daruma doll](https://en.wikipedia.org/wiki/Daruma_doll) into a Magic Tonie.
-You can buy them at [MIYABI](https://origami-papier.eu/Daruma_3) for example.
+You can buy them at [Miyabi](https://origami-papier.eu/Daruma_3) for example.

 The dolls are empty.
 In order to be able to put the chip into the figure, we decided to fill it with epoxy first.
 By the way, I wrote another blog post on how to [upcycle epoxy remains](https://www.davidbeck.online/post/2023-04_epoxy-mat/).